-If you provide Fort Myers senior home care for your loved one, he or she is most likely used to you setting the schedule and making the rules.
+If you provide Fort Myers home care for your loved one, he or she is most likely used to you setting the schedule and making the rules.
 On National Senior Citizens Day, let your loved one voice his or her opinion and give you a list of things he or she would like to do.
 Giving your loved one control over the day’s activities allows him or her to maintain some independence.

 Become His or Her Student

 One of the best ways you can make your loved one feel valued and respected is to take some time to learn a new skill from him or her.
 Ask your loved one to teach you how to make a special craft or cook a treasured family recipe and spend the day doing the activity together.

 Browse through local listings for National Senior Citizens Day events.
 Senior centers and even the local library may offer activities like learning basic computer skills or painting.
 Going to events like a bingo night or a crafting session with your loved one gives you some quality bonding time, and it can also help him or her make new friends.
 As a bonus, you may even get the chance to become acquainted with other Fort Myers, FL, caregivers.